mudit313/mudit313.github.io/_posts/2016-05-07-setup-jekyll.markdown

 During installation, I have encountered some issues, which extremely frustrating and take much time to find out what is wrong.

-1. Do make jekyll run locally, I must install all gem locally, which end up with some strange error, that libxml2 could not be found on my mac
+1. To make jekyll run locally, I must install all gem locally, which end up with some strange error, that libxml2 could not be found on my mac

 ``` ruby
 $ bundle install --path vendor/bundle